One Horse Open Sleigh

 There just isn’t much Christmas in the song “Jingle Bells.”

 In fact the word Christmas, Santa Claus or anything else holiday related isn’t included in the song at all.
 Basically, it’s about sleigh riding.
-More specifically, it’s about sleigh racing.
+More specifically, one could say, it’s about sleigh racing.
 After all, “dashing through the snow” didn’t mean taking a leisurely glide through the countryside.
-As for the bells, the so-called “jingle bells,” well, they were there for a specific reason too.

 More on that in a moment.

 First the backstory behind this curious tune.

 James Lord Pierpoint, a New Englander, is credited with authoring “Jingle Bells.”
 Some suggest he wrote it in honor of the Thanksgiving feast rather than Christmas, which is unlikely on both counts.
 After all, how many carols were being written specifically about Thanksgiving?

 Roger Lee Hall, a New England based music preservationist, does not refute or confirm the Thanksgiving theory only reiterates that Pierpoint may have written the song around Thanksgiving time, but probably not about it.